 VinylPlus – a united PVC value chain committed to sustainable development

 The European PVC industry is committed to sustainable development.
-This commitment is put into practice by VinylPlus®, the Commitment to sustainable development in Europe.
+This is put into practice by VinylPlus®, which encompasses the whole value chain: resin producers, additive producers, plastics converters, and recyclers.

-The new VinylPlus 2030 Commitment has been developed bottom-up through industry workshops and with an open process of stakeholder consultation.
-Three ‘pathways’ and 12 ‘action areas’ have been identified embracing the PVC value chain’s circularity, its advancement towards carbon neutrality, minimisation of the environmental footprint of the PVC production and products, and its engagement with stakeholders and global coalitions.
+The VinylPlus 2030 Commitment has been developed bottom-up through industry workshops and with an open process of stakeholder consultation.
+Three Pathways and 12 Action Areas have been identified embracing the PVC value chain’s circularity, its advancement towards carbon neutrality, minimisation of the environmental footprint of the PVC production and products, and its engagement with stakeholders and global coalitions.

 The regional scope of the programme is the EU-27 plus UK, Norway and Switzerland.